J-Rozas/Static-and-Dynamic-Testing-Task/part_1_docs/testing_task_1.md

 # CardGame needs an init to hold cards
 class CardGame:

   # This would fail after card.value there is an assignment operator (=) rather than an equal comparison operator (==).
-Also, the colon is missing after "else"
+  #  Also, the colon is missing after "else"
   def check_for_ace(self, card):
     if card.value = 1:
       return True
     else
       return False

   # This would fail because the keyword to start a function is misspelled.
-It should be "def" rather than "dif"
+It should be "def" rather than "dif".
+  # Also, there is a missing "," between card1 and card2.
+Furthermore, the if statement is not indenter properly.
+  # Finally, the first return returns "card", which is not defined; it should be "card1"
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
     return card